Razor Freestyle Scooter: Reception

 The PlayStation and Dreamcast versions received "mixed or average reviews" according to the review aggregation website Metacritic.
 David Chen of NextGen said that the former was "Far too easy, but it leaves you wondering why the big guys can't come up with new stuff too."
-Marc Saltzman of Gannett News rated the PlayStation version as 3.5/5 describing it as a "fun but easy diversion that's geared more towards the younger or casual gamer".
+Marc Saltzman of The Cincinnati Enquirer described it as a "fun but easy diversion that's geared more towards the younger or casual gamer".

-Reviewing the NTSC Dreamcast release Martin Mathers of Dreamcast Magazine likened the title to the Tony Hawk's series of games, giving it a score of 62% and arguing that "for all the incredibly well borrowed ideas it has, the developers appear to have forgotten to do anything extra on top of them to make the game worth owning".
+Reviewing the NTSC Dreamcast release, Martin Mathers of Dreamcast Magazine UK likened the title to the Tony Hawk's series of games, giving it a score of 62% and arguing that, "For all the incredibly well borrowed ideas it has, the developers appear to have forgotten to do anything extra on top of them to make the game worth owning."

+Iron Thumbs of GamePro's March 2001 issue called the PlayStation version "a great game for Razor enthusiasts who like simple—very simple—gameplay."
+Three issues later, however, Bro Buzz's early review said that the Game Boy Color version was "likely aimed at kids who don't own Razors.
+If you've got one, you'll have more fun ridin', not playin'."